electric-sql/electric/website/docs/guides/writes.md

 #### Benefits

-This provides full offline support, shared optimistic state and allows your components to interact purely with the local database.
-No coding over the network is needed.
-Data fetching and sending is abstracted away behind the Electric sync (for reads) and the change message log (for writes).
+This provides full offline support, shared optimistic state and allows your components to interact purely with the local database, rather than coding over the network.
+Data fetching and sending is abstracted away behind Electric (for reads) and the sync utility processing the change log (for writes).

 Good use-cases include:

 - building local-first software
-- interactive SaaS applications
+- mobile and desktop applications
 - collaboration and authoring software

 #### Drawbacks

-Combining data on-read makes local reads slightly slower.
-Using a local embedded database adds a relatively-heavy dependency to your app.
+Using a local embedded database adds quite a heavy dependency to your app.
 The shadow table and trigger machinery complicate your client side schema definition.

+Syncing changes in the background complicates any potential [rollback handling](#rollbacks).
+In the [shared persistent optimistic state](#shared-persistent) pattern, you can detect a write being rejected by the server whilst in context, still handling user input.
+With through-the-database sync, this context is harder to reconstruct.

 #### Implementation notes

 The entrypoint in the code for [merge logic](#merge-logic) is the very blunt `delete_local_on_synced_trigger` defined in the [`./local-schema.sql`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql).
 The current implementation just wipes any local state for a row when any insert, updater or delete to that row syncs in from the server.

 This approach works and is simple to reason about.
 However, it won't preserve local changes on top of concurrent changes by other users (or tabs or devices).
 More sophisticated implementations could do more sophisticated merge logic here.
-Such as rebasing the local changes on the new server state.
-This typically involved maintaining more bookkeeping info and having more complex triggers.
+This typically involves maintaining more bookkeeping info and having more complex triggers.

-Syncing changes in the background complicates any potential [rollback handling](#rollbacks).
-In the [shared persistent optimistic state](#shared-persistent) pattern, you can detect a write being rejected by the server whilst still in context, handling user input.
-With through the database sync, this context is harder to reconstruct.

-In this example implementation, we implement an extremely blunt rollback strategy of clearing all local state and writes in the event of any write being rejected by the server.
+The example also implements a very blunt rollback strategy of clearing all local state and writes in the event of any write being rejected by the server.
 You may want to implement a more nuanced strategy and, for example, provide information to the user about what is happening and / or minimise data loss by only clearing local-state that's causally dependent on a rejected write.

-This opens the door to a lot of complexity that may best be addressed by [using an existing framework](#framework).
+This opens the door to a lot of complexity that may best be addressed by [using an existing framework](#framework) or one of the [simpler patterns](#patterns).

 ## Advanced

+> [!Warning] This is an advanced section.
+> You don't need to engage with these complexities to [get started with Electric](/docs/quickstart).

 There are two key complexities introduced by handling offline writes or local writes with optimistic state: